mwwojcik/airline-reservation-system/readme.md

 **Special offers**

-The Marketing Department sends information about special offers prepared for customers.
+The Sales Department sends information about special offers prepared for customers.
 After entering the offer, it is published by email.

 **Reporting system**